intel-lab-lkp/linux/Documentation/virt/kvm/locking.rst

 2. Exception
 ------------

+The general rule in KVM is that any modification to shadow page tables (and their entries (SPTEs)) must be protected by ``kvm->mmu_lock``, with the exceptions described below.

 Fast page fault:

 Fast page fault is the fast path which fixes the guest page fault out of